ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Experiments

-\textbf{Datasets} used in our evaluation comprise real-world open datasets, including Credicard \cite{creditcard} and two medical datasets, HeartDisease and TcgaBrca from \cite{NEURIPS2022_232eee8e}, a benchmark datasets for cross-silo FL.
-We also use MNIST in Appendix.
-Creditcard is a popular tabular dataset for credit card fraud detection from Kaggle.
+Datasets used in the evaluation comprise real-world open datasets, including Credicard \cite{creditcard2018kaggle}, well-known image dataset MNIST, and two benchmark medical datasets for cross-silo FL \cite{ogier2022flamby}, HeartDisease and TcgaBrca.
+Creditcard is a tabular dataset for credit card fraud detection from Kaggle.
 We undersample the dataset and use about 25K training data and a neural network with about 4K parameters.
-For HeartDisease and TcgaBrca, we use the same setting such as number of silos (i.e., 4 and 6), data assignments to the silos, models, loss functions, etc. as shown in the original paper.
-These two datasets are quite small and the model has less than 100 parameters.
-For all datasets, how to allocate the records to users and silos are explained in Appendix \ref{appendix:ex_details:record_linkage}.
+For MNIST, we use a CNN with about 20K parameters, 60K training data and 10K evaluation data, and assigned silos and users to all of the training data.
+For HeartDisease and TcgaBrca, we use the same setting such as number of silos (4 and 6), data assignments to the silos, models, etc. as shown in \cite{ogier2022flamby}.
+These two datasets are small and the model has less than 100 parameters.

+For all datasets, we need to link all records to each user and silo.
+We allocate the records to users and silos as follows.